CodingItWrong/outsidein.dev/docs/react/6-writing-data.md

 Our next story in Trello is "Add Restaurants"; drag it to "In Progress".

-Now we're on to our next user-facing feature: adding a restaurant.
-This will give us a chance to go through another outside-in sequence starting from an end-to-end test.

 ## End-to-End Test

 Create a new branch for this story: